zeta-protocol/black/x/liquid/spec/02_state.md

 ## Store

 The liquid module does not store any module specific data.
-All `bblack` token receipts are minted directly to the delegators account, and the delegation object is transferred to the liquid module account.
+All `bfury` token receipts are minted directly to the delegators account, and the delegation object is transferred to the liquid module account.